 Best 4K Gaming Monitor

 With densely packed pixels and less of a need to switch on anti-aliasing effects, 4K screens (3840x2160 resolution) can deliver truly stunning visuals.
 But keep in mind you’ll need a very powerful GPU, aka one near the top of the GPU hierarchy, to achieve smooth frame rates.
 And most 4K panels are limited to 60Hz refresh rates due to connectivity bandwidth limitations.
 So serious competitive gamers may want to look elsewhere.

 Best 144hz Gaming Monitor

 These high-refresh screens used to be the bleeding-edge of gaming, with their abilities to deliver triple-digit frame rates.
 While faster panels have now been introduced, 144Hz screens still offer a good balance of high-end performance and reasonable price points.
-While competitive esports swear by extremely fast refresh rates, it’s arguably whether the eye—and your body’s reflexes—can tell the difference between 144Hz and panels and pricier faster models capable of running at 200Hz and up.
+While competitive esports swear by extremely fast refresh rates, it’s arguable whether the eye—and your body’s reflexes—can tell the difference between 144Hz and pricier, faster models capable of running at 200Hz and up.